 Synergistic Nutrients Like Biotin and Iron

-Zinc works even better when paired with other hair-friendly nutrients like biotin, iron, and vitamin D.
+Zinc is better when used together with other similar nutrients that are friendly to the hair such as biotin, iron and vitamin D.

 Topical Zinc for Hair: Does It Work?